campusdomar/PumukitImportBundle/Resources/doc/ImportExecutionGuide.md

 Follow the next steps to import into PuMuKIT2.1 the metadata exported from PuMuKIT1.7

+## System requirements

+Make sure your PuMuKIT2 server achieve the system requirements

+Configure your `web/storage/` and `web/uploads/` directories to be mounted on your PuMuKIT share in a way PuMuKIT1 and PuMuKIT2 servers have access to the multimedia files.

+## PuMuKIT1.7 metadata exportation

+Make sure you have exported the PuMuKIT1.7 metadata following the [PuMuKIT1-data-export steps](https://github.com/campusdomar/PuMuKIT1-data-export/blob/master/README.md) and place the `export` directory at an accessible route.

 ## Connect to your PuMuKIT2.1 server

 ```bash